Creating surveys

 This specifies the conditions a user must meet to be shown the survey.
 A user must meet ALL the conditions to be eligible.

-You can target your survey to specific users based on:
+You can display your survey to specific users based on:

 • Linked feature flag: Whether a user has a specific feature flag enabled.
 For example, if you're rolling out a new landing page using a feature flag new-landing-page, you can gather feedback only from users who have that flag enabled.
 This is also a way to show surveys to cohorts (but it must be a non-behavioral one).

 • Selector matches: Whether a specific element exists or appears on the page with the specified class name or ID.
-For example, you can target a survey with #my-button or .my-button selector.
-This is useful for showing a survey after a delay or user action.
+For example, you can display a survey with #my-button or .my-button selector.
+This is useful for showing a survey after a user action.

 • Wait period: Hide surveys from users who have seen a survey in the last X days.
 Note that a user who completes a survey are never shown the same survey again, even if no wait period is set.

-• User and group properties: You can target a survey to users who have specific user or group properties.
+• Person and group properties: If you are capturing identified events, you can display a survey to users who have specific person or group properties.
 For example, you can target a survey to users who have a property is_paying=true.
 This also includes a percentage rollout option.
+The person and group properties are evaluated with internal feature flags.

 Completion conditions